Bissbert/filterlesscook/README.md

 pip install filterlesscook
 ```

+If you want to use a specific version of the "dolphin-mixtral" model please preinstall, otherwise the tool will attempt to pull the newest version if none is already installed.

 ### Usage

 To generate food recipes formatted as LaTeX using the `filterless-cook` command line tool, follow the instructions below: